 CNC Panel Joinery Notebook I’ve been collecting clever ways of slotting flat stock together since I first read Nomadic Furniture back in 1999, well before the advent of the accessible hobby-class CNC tools that, today, make manufacturing parts like these pretty easy.
 Now, the world is full of people designing models, project enclosures, sculpture, furniture, and all kinds of other cool stuff to be assembled from parts made on laser cutters and CNC routers, and I keep expecting a definitive book or website to emerge that covers the “bag of tricks” in an organized way.
 So far, I haven’t found it.
 I may have missed it.

+How to Build a GeoDome Greenhouse - Northern Homestead When it comes to gardening in colder climates, a greenhouse is almost a must have.
+It extends the growing season and gives the plants a lot more heat.
+With a greenhouse, we can actually pick ripe tomatoes here and grow some plants that we would not be able to without one.
+A greenhouse can also be a great place to hang out on those cool spring days and summer nights.
+When we started to look out for one to build, our expectations were very high.
 Global Village Construction Set by Marcin Jakubowski Open Source Ecology is a network of farmers, engineers, and supporters building the Global Village Construction Set - a modular, DIY, low-cost, open source, high-performance platform that allows for the easy fabrication of the 50 different industrial machines that it takes to build a small, sustainable civilization with modern comforts.
 The aim of the GVCS is to lower the barriers to entry into farming, building, and manufacturing.
 Its a life-size lego set that can create entire economies, whether in rural Missouri, where the project was founded, or in the developing world.
 So Far we’ve prototyped 8 of the 50 Machines and we’ve been expanding rapidly.
 We are 100% crowd-funded.

 Three-Cornered Things Buckyballs are remarkable structures, and not just to mathematicians.
 In chemistry, a buckyball—more correctly, a spherical fullerene—is a molecule of carbon atoms forming a hollow spherical “shell.”
 Many sizes and configurations are possible (and stable!), but due to Carbon’s chemical properties they always have a few common characteristics: the faces are rings of 5 or 6 carbon atoms, and each carbon atom bonds to 3 others.
 The most commonly occurring one, buckminsterfullerene, is made with 60 carbon atoms in the shape of a soccer ball: Digital Wood Joints Wood Joints are fascinating!
 They embellish old furniture and wood constructions of ancient Japanese temples alike.
 Everytime we come across them, we are filled with admiration: Admiration for the skill of the master craftsman, as their creator, but also admiration for the balance between function and beauty, which turns the furniture or temple into a work of art.
 With the onset of industrialisation, the traditional wood joints have been banned more and more to the background.
 Manufacturing has to be above all efficient, so there is no more room for traditional wood joints.